-Acccording to the Merriam Webster dictionary a myth is: “A popular belief or tradition that has grown up around something or someone, OR An unfounded or false notion.”
+According to the Merriam Webster dictionary, a myth is: “A popular belief or tradition that has grown up around something or someone, OR an unfounded or false notion.”

 Although there’s a great deal of information available regarding fleas and ticks – sadly, not all of it is accurate.
 Fleas and ticks can cause many health issues for your pet, so using effective protection at the right time is essential.

 Do you think that fleas die off in the winter?
 Or do you believe ticks aren’t a problem for cats because they’re removed during grooming?
 Do you believe if you only see “a couple” of fleas, you don’t have a flea problem?
 Check out these common myths, the facts may surprise you!

 Flea Myth #1: Fleas die off or go away in the winter.

 It is true that a good part of the United States sees a decrease in fleas during colder months.
 Fleas can and do survive by “moving in.”
 Fleas thrive at temperatures above 65 degrees, making our homes the perfect “getaway” for fleas.
 The pupae stage can survive up to five months in cooler temperatures – allowing a whole new generation of fleas to be ready to attack our pets in the spring.
 To be safe, it is important to use flea protection year-round.

 Flea Myth #2: Chemical pesticides are harmful to pets and the environment.

 At one time, this statement was true.
 However, the Environmental Protection Agency (EPA) banned products containing organophosphates like Diazinon due to cancer risks and environmental impact.
 Due to advances in pest control, we now have products that are environmentally safe and can be used on pets.
 These products are available in topical, oral, and collars that provide effective flea treatment and prevention and are harmless to both pets and children.